nanxstats/shiny-highlight-rmarkdown/README.md

 - [shiny:::showcaseUI](https://github.com/rstudio/shiny/blob/master/R/showcase.R)
   and [codeModules::renderCode](https://github.com/statistikat/codeModules)
   offer an R syntax highlighting solution but do not support R Markdown.
-- Sometimes you want a lightweight R Markdown syntax highlighting solution in Shiny that does not involve introducing dependencies such as `shinyAce`.
+- Sometimes you want a lightweight R or R Markdown syntax highlighting solution in Shiny that does not involve introducing dependencies such as `shinyAce`.

 ## How